PALEOLITHIC ART MAGAZINE

 Such complex ritual would not have sense if the burial had been motivated, like supposed by some, from the worry not to leave the bodies in power of carnivorous animals.

-The death probably, for the sense of trascendence inborn in the human being, must have been fancyied like a long sleep, a rest preceding to an awakening, like still it is said in many prayers for the defunct ones.
+The death probably, for the sense of transcendence inborn in the human being, must have been fancied like a long sleep, a rest preceding to an awakening, like still it is said in many prayers for the defunct ones.
 For it, bodies has been often buried turned towards East.

 Beyond to that, it is the same art to supply evidences that, in parallel with the cult of the life, i.e of the fecundity, the religious feeling universally crystallized around the cult of the defunct ones.